Start the conversation

 Still, Bitcoin survived.

 And none of these events takes into consideration the constant attempts to hack into the system.
-Despite the successful breaches at many crypto exchanges, the Bitcoin protocol itself, however, has never been hacked.
+Yes, many crypto exchanges have suffered security breaches.
+But the Bitcoin protocol itself has never been hacked.

 And it's a big deal for Bitcoin.